Yuno Announces Jonathan Hall As The New Asia-Pacific Head

-(MENAFN- Media OutReach Newswire) Yuno, a leading global payment orchestration platform, appoints Jonathan Hall as Asia-Pacific Head, marking a new era in its expansion into other markets.
-SINGAPORE - Media OutReach Newswire - 19 February 2024 - Yuno , a leading global payment orchestration platform, has appointed Jonathan Hall as Asia-Pacific (APAC) Head, to drive its commercial strategy and regional presence.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 19 February 2024 - Yuno , a leading global payment orchestration platform, has appointed Jonathan Hall as Asia-Pacific (APAC) Head, to drive its commercial strategy and regional presence.
 Hall brings extensive payment expertise from companies like Rapyd, PayPal, and Hyperwallet.

 Jonathan Hall, Asia-Pacific (APAC) Head, Yuno